MontrealAI/AGI-Alpha-Node-v0/docs/README.md

   <img src="https://img.shields.io/badge/Runtime-Node.js%2020.x-43853d.svg?style=flat-square" alt="Runtime: Node.js 20.x" />
 </p>

 > **agijobs-sovereign-labor-v0p1** is the production sovereign labor machine that harvests opportunity, compounds influence, and keeps its owner in absolute command.
-It is the instrument people have in mind when they imagine an intelligence engine capable of reshaping economic gravity—yet it obeys only you.
+This is the same instrument industry leaders reference when describing the intelligence engine capable of reshaping economic gravity—yet it obeys only you.

 ---